felipinas/samu-services/README.md

 This is the final project of the Introduction to Distributed Systems course.

-Our challenge is to create an end-to-end structure to illustrate a a system based on data streaming.
+Our challenge is to create an end-to-end structure to illustrate a system based on data streaming.

 We decide to analyze the SAMU services in 2023.
 SAMU is Mobile Emergency Medical Services.